ChatGTHB/TestingPractices_Selenium_UI/README.md

 ## 📦 Dependencies
 - Java JDK 11 or newer
 - Selenium WebDriver
-- JUnit
+- JUnit (comes with Java, no additional installation needed)
+- Commons IO
-- WebDriver Manager
+- SLF4J NOP

 ## 🔧 Configuration
 Ensure all dependencies are correctly configured in your IDE and build tools.
 Use Maven or Gradle to handle library dependencies efficiently.